 Crazy as it seems, insurance policies are very particular in how coverage will apply and it’s important to know the fine print.
 Most insurance policies for mobile pet grooming businesses limit the way coverage will apply.
-For example, some business insurance only applies if the loss is at an insured premises (which is most cases is your home) not on the road or at a clients house.
+For example, some business insurance only applies if the loss is at an insured premise (which in most cases is your home) not on the road or at a client’s house.

 Your clients entrust you with the care and well-being of their beloved pets.
-When working with animals it can expose your business to significant risks.
-Have you thought about what could happen if an animal in your care suffers an injury, passes away or disappears?
+When working with animals can expose your business to significant risks.
+Have you thought about what could happen if an animal in your care suffers an injury, passes away, or disappears?
 Will your insurance cover the injuries and legal costs that would come up?
 There is insurance coverage to protect against this.
 Does your policy include it?
-Many people think they have the insurance coverage to protect them from most things that could come up.
-However, after a claim they learn they don’t have the right protection.
-This is why it’s important to work with an insurance agent and company who understands the mobile pet grooming business.
+Many people think they have insurance coverage to protect them from most things that could come up.
+However, after a claim, they learn they don’t have the right protection.
+This is why it’s important to work with an insurance agent and company that understands the mobile pet grooming business.

 My goal is to explain the type of insurance coverage that all mobile pet groomers and businesses should have.
-Insurance policies, agents and companies are not created equal.
-I’m going to educate you on the coverage endorsements that should be on your insurance policies for the greatest protection.
+Insurance policies, agents, and companies are not created equal.
+I’m going to educate you on the coverage endorsements that should be on your mobile dog grooming insurance policies for the greatest protection.

 There are three main insurance policies needed to protect your mobile pet grooming business and a handful of endorsements that need to be added to properly protect your mobile pet grooming business.
 Let’s get started with the main policies and I will breakdown the recommended endorsements and coverage to add to these policies.

-The business owners policy can cover a lot of different things however it’s up to you, your agent and your insurance company knowing exactly what you need.
-So with that said its important that you ask and confirm your policy includes the endorsements below.
+The business owner’s policy can cover a lot of different things however it’s up to you, your agent, and your insurance company knowing exactly what you need.
+So with that said it is important that you ask and confirm your policy includes the endorsements below.

-Important Endorsements to have on your mobile pet grooming business insurance policy
+Important Endorsements to have on your mobile pet grooming insurance policy

 1. General liability